a8jan/fujinet-pc-launcher/README.md

 ![Launcher on Windows](img/launcher-windows.png)
 ![Launcher on macOS](img/launcher-macos.png)

-Note: Wine can be used run Altirra on macOS and Linux.
+Note: Wine can be used to run Altirra on macOS and Linux.

 ## What does Fujinet-PC Launcher do?
 - FujiNet-PC is launched in background
 - NetSIO hub is launched in background to bridge FujiNet into Atari emulator